w3c/wai-people-use-web/_people-use-web/user-stories.md

 {% include_cached excol.html type="end" %}

-Jonah, reporter with repetitive stress injury {#reporter}
+Alex, reporter with repetitive stress injury {#reporter}
 --------------------------------------------------------------

-Jonah has worked as a reporter for more than 20 years and has developed a repetitive strain injury that makes it painful to use a mouse and to type for extended periods of time.
+Alex has worked as a reporter for more than 20 years and has developed a repetitive strain injury that makes it painful to use a mouse and to type for extended periods of time.

 With the following modifications to his work environment, which took research, time, and commitment to learn, he is able to continue working with less pain:

 * use of an ergonomic keyboard
 * use of keyboard commands without a mouse
 * voice recognition software on his computer and mobile phone
 * assistive touch on his mobile phone

-Jonah encounters problems when websites and other online content cannot be navigated by keyboard commands alone.
+Alex encounters problems when websites and other online content cannot be navigated by keyboard commands alone.
 He frequently encounters web forms that do not have keyboard equivalents.
-Sometimes it is also difficult to skip content and navigate to sections on a web page without using many keyboard commands, which is very tiring and limits the time he can spend working comfortably.
+Sometimes it is also difficult to skip content and navigate to sections on a webpage without using many keyboard commands, which is very tiring and limits the time he can spend working comfortably.
 He also recently began to explore the use of assistive touch on his mobile phone which also helps him use fewer gestures and work for longer periods of time.)
-As a temporary fix, Jonah’s employer has built several custom work arounds that provide keyboard support for his use of the company’s internal Content Management System with the intention to implement improved keyboard support to benefit all users on the next release of the software.
+As a temporary fix, Alex’s employer has built several custom work arounds that provide keyboard support for his use of the company’s internal Content Management System with the intention to implement improved keyboard support to benefit all users on the next release of the software.

-For more information on implementing techniques that remove barriers for Jonah, see the following resources:
+For more information on implementing techniques that remove barriers for Alex, see the following resources:

-{% include_cached excol.html type="start" id="jonah-sections" %}
+{% include_cached excol.html type="start" id="alex-sections" %}

-### Sections related to Jonah
+### Sections related to Alex

 {% include_cached excol.html type="middle" %}